 what is tandoori chicken?

 Tandoori chicken is a very popular Indian dish that’s a staple on most Indian restaurant menus.
 Traditionally it’s prepared by marinating whole pieces of chicken overnight in a flavorful yogurt-based marinade.
-It’s then cooked at very high heat in a tandoor oven, which is a cylindrical clay oven also commonly used to make naan, an Indian flatbread.
+It’s then cooked at very high heat in a tandoor oven, a cylindrical clay oven.
 Ordinarily, when you cook meat at such high heat, you run the risk of it drying out.
-But with tandoori chicken, the yogurt in the marinade helps keep the meat very moist so that it’s perfectly tender and succulent when you eat it.
-Since most of us don’t have a tandoor oven at home, in my version of the dish, you can use an outdoor grill or indoor grill pan.
-Grilling is one of my favorite low-fat cooking techniques- it’s a quick, easy and uses a minimal amount of oil, perfect to incorporate into a healthy diet.
+But with tandoori chicken, the yogurt in the marinade helps keep the meat very moist and tender.
+Since most of us don’t have a tandoor oven at home, you can use a grill or grill pan instead.
+Grilling is one of my favorite healthy cooking techniques.
+It’s quick, easy and uses a minimal amount of oil.

-To make this dish a little easier and faster, I like to cut the chicken into cubes and skewer them before grilling.
-I use boneless, skinless chicken thighs- thigh meat is a great source of protein and is more flavorful than breast meat.
+To make this dish easier and faster, I cut the chicken into cubes and skewer them.
+I use boneless, skinless chicken thighs.
+Thigh meat is a great source of protein and is more flavorful than breast meat.
 Thighs also have the advantage of being a less expensive cut of meat.
 Chicken thighs stay moist when cooking and are less prone to drying out because they have slightly more fat than breast meat.
 One 100-gram portion of skinless chicken thighs has 119 calories and 4 grams fat (1 gram saturated) compared to 110 calories and 1 gram fat in skinless breast meat.
-However, skinless chicken thighs can be part of a nutritious diet, just trim off any excess fat before cooking them and use a low-fat cooking method (such as grilling) that doesn’t add a lot of additional fat.
+However, skinless chicken thighs can be part of a nutritious diet.
+Just trim off any excess fat before cooking them and use a low-fat cooking method (such as grilling) that doesn’t add a lot of additional fat.
 If however, you prefer chicken breasts, feel free to substitute them in this recipe.

 spice it up!

 One of my favorite healthy cooking tips is to “spice it up.”
-Adding bold spices to your food is a great way to add lots of flavor without adding calories and fat and this dish is packed with aromatic spices.
+Adding bold spices to your food is a great way to add lots of flavor without adding calories and fat.
+This dish is packed with aromatic spices!
 Tandoori chicken often has red food coloring added to it to give it a characteristic bright red color.
-I wanted to stay away from using food coloring so I added natural color with bright yellow turmeric and brick red paprika.
-They not only give the chicken a vibrant color but they also add an earthy flavor.
+However, I wanted to stay away from using food coloring.
+So I added natural color with bright yellow turmeric and brick red paprika.
+They give the chicken a vibrant color and also add earthy flavor.
 To maximize the impact of spices like coriander and cumin, I like to toast them whole in a skillet and then grind them up.
 Pre-ground spices tend to lose their flavor faster than whole spices.
-But of course if you’re in a rush, you can always use pre-ground spices.
+But if you’re in a rush, you can always use pre-ground spices.